MEGA-MIND/TranslatorXenstack/README.md

 # TranslatorXenstack

-This is a English to Hindi Converter
+##This is an English to Hindi Converter

 ### This converter requires you to have tkinter and googletrans library in your execution environment.